Ezzo0/CS_Notes/Computer_Science/OS/Virtualization/Memory virtualization/Address Translation.md

 - The generic technique we will use is something that is referred to as **hardware-based address translation**.
 - With address translation, the hardware transforms each memory access, changing the **virtual** address provided by the instruction to a **physical** address where the desired information is actually located.
 - The hardware alone cannot virtualize memory, as it just provides the low-level mechanism for doing so efficiently.
 The OS must get involved at key points to set up the hardware so that the correct translations take place:
-	- it must **manage memory** by keeping track of which locations are free and which are in use.
+	- It must **manage memory** by keeping track of which locations are free and which are in use.
 	- Judiciously intervening to maintain control over how memory is used.
 ##### Assumptions
 - We will assume for now that: